About your privacy

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-We currently use Google Analytics.
+We currently do not use but have used and may use again Google Analytics.
 For info on how Google collects data, see privacy info provided by Google

 Who we share your data with

 We do not knowingly share data with anybody.
 By default WordPress does not share any personal data with anyone.
 However, we have no control over data collected by embedded analytics software or 3rd party plugins that we use and may track your visit across sites.